katherineyun/ECE470/README.md

   cd V-REP_PRO_EDU_V3_5_0_Linux
   ./vrep.sh
   ```
+### Set Up Scene
+Step 1.
+Drag Robot "Sawyer" into GUI

+Step 2.
+Click "Add" in menu bar, select "Primitive Shape" -> "Sphere".
+Set "X-size" to 6.0000e-01, "Material density" to 30

+Step 3.
+Drag the sphere to a desired location

 ### Run Python Project

 You can create a folder in parallel to the v-rep folder and run your python code from there.
 However, in order to       successfully import vrep package, you also need to add vrep.py, vrepConst.py and remoteApi.so to the folder, which can all be found in the V-REP folder that you have just unziped.

 ```
  cd ECE470_Final
  python ./cp1.py
   ```

 ## Authors